evilnick/plakar.io/content/integrations/iclouddrive/index.md

 - Enabling granular recovery of files or folders without full restore
 - Supporting offline and air-gapped backup options for true isolation

-Your backups remain safe, verifiable, and restorable — even if your iCloud account is compromised.
+Your backups remain safe, verifiable, and restorable, even if your iCloud account is compromised.

 ## 🛡️ How Plakar secures your iCloud Drive workflows